-The impact of a cyber-attack disabling the policy administration system was considered as part of the annual stress and scenario testing program.
+The impact of a custodian failure was considered as part of the annual stress and scenario testing program.
 In this scenario event drivers and likely responses were documented, and an assessment of the adequacy of actions and plans was completed.